 - Campus Facilities will review floor plans for occupancies and square footage for all instructional, circulation and support spaces and change each room's occupancy per current physical distancing requirements, starting with priority spaces.
 The lower level of occupancy numbers as determined by the two preferred methods (square footage per person and floor plan layouts) will be used (see Attachment A: Physical Distancing Plan). - o A combination of factors will be considered in determining occupancy including normal staffing levels, square footage, typical use of the space (e.g., classroom versus meeting room), as well as additional health and safety considerations. - The College may allow not more than one individual at a time in small spaces (e.g., supply rooms, faculty offices, study rooms) unless all individuals in such space at the same time are wearing acceptable face coverings or are members of the same residence.
-However, even with face coverings in use, occupancy levels in small spaces will remain below 50% of maximum capacity as outlined by current NYS guidance. - o Specific plans for implementation will be reviewed at each phase and when updated guidelines are released. - During Phase 1, Hostos used a factor of 113 sq. ft. per person to determine maximum occupancies in facilities and to allow individuals to be spaced at least 6 feet apart in all directions. - Beginning with Phase 2, Hostos will use 30 sq. ft. per person as a guide to increase occupancy to 50% while still maintaining 6 feet separation between people while seated at desks. - See Attachment A: Physical Distancing Plan for considerations in preparing for future reduced physical distancing requirements. - Updated 09/21: Every visitor to a CUNY campus, whether accessing indoor or outdoor spaces, must provide proof to CUNY that they (i) are fully vaccinated or (ii) have had a negative COVID-19 molecular (PCR) test performed by an accredited lab no more than 7 days prior to the visit. - o Visitors who are on campus for 30 minutes or less per visit do not have to comply with any COVID-19 vaccination or surveillance testing requirements applicable to CUNY staff unless the visitor expects during that time to be less than 6 feet distant of another person for a total of 15 minutes of more.
+However, even with face coverings in use, occupancy levels in small spaces will remain below 50% of maximum capacity as outlined by current NYS guidance. - Specific plans for implementation will be reviewed at each phase and when updated guidelines are released. - During Phase 1, Hostos used a factor of 113 sq. ft. per person to determine maximum occupancies in facilities and to allow individuals to be spaced at least 6 feet apart in all directions. - Beginning with Phase 2, Hostos will use 30 sq. ft. per person as a guide to increase occupancy to 50% while still maintaining 6 feet separation between people while seated at desks.